edap/reactionDiffusion/README.md

 The app reactionDiffusion3D is the same as before, but with the texture applied to a sphere and vertex displacement
 ![example](rd_to_sphere.png)

-Both application comes with a GUI to try out differents presets
+All the application comes with a GUI to try out differents presets, press `g` to use the GUI.

 #### Resources